waccit/unified-red/docs/multi-pages.md

 &nbsp;
 ## Topic Patterns:
-Topic Patterns are used to filter incoming messages based on the topic and are required if this node is a member of a Dynamic Page.
+Topic Patterns are used to filter incoming messages based on the topic and are required if this node is a member of a Multi Page.
 The pattern must include at least one Instance Parameter in braces, e.g. `{x}`.
 Optionally, the pattern may include `*` as wildcards to represent 0 or more characters in the topic.
 For example, `*/nvoSpaceTemp{x}/*`.

-To illustrate how parameters are substituted in a message topic, consider an air handler dynamic page for AHU-1, 2, and 3 where topics for each air handler are:
+To illustrate how parameters are substituted in a message topic, consider an air handler Multi Page for AHU-1, 2, and 3 where topics for each air handler are:

 | Point Description | Topic |
 | ----------------- | ----- |